-The Bastrop Master Drainage Plan outlines design criteria for storm water-related infrastructure including roads, inlets, drainage pipes, and the incorporation of Low Impact Development (LID) practices.
+The Bastrop Master Drainage Plan outlines design criteria for stormwater-related infrastructure including roads, inlets, drainage pipes, and the incorporation of Low Impact Development (LID) practices.
 This plan can be used by engineers and developers to understand how new development impacts existing site hydrology and take necessary steps to prevent adverse effects on downstream neighborhoods.
 Flooding is the largest risk to infrastructure and the community in Bastrop, especially as growth continues and more land is urbanized with impervious surface cover.
-The plan's modeling of current and future flood conditions and the identified projects and design work completed in this plan can be considered in the future land use planning of the area.
-The master drainage plan emphasizes the importance of using LID and natural storm water management approaches to replicate pre-development hydrology and regulate post-construction storm water discharge to downstream water bodies.
+The plan's modeling of current and future flood conditions and the identified projects and design work completed in this plan can be considered in the future land use planning of the comprehensive plan.
+The master drainage plan emphasizes the importance of using LID and natural stormwater management approaches to replicate pre-development hydrology and regulate post-construction stormwater discharge to downstream water bodies.

 In Bastrop, drainage design aims to meet several key goals, including stream bank protection, conveyance, and flood mitigation.
-It is also the intent of the City of Bastrop that the requirements outlined herein regulate post- construction storm water discharges to downstream receiving water bodies.
-With significant population growth and new development anticipated over the next 20 years, these criteria are crucial in managing the impacts on the city's hydrology and infrastructure.
+It is also the intent of the City of Bastrop that the requirements outlined herein regulate post-construction stormwater discharges to downstream receiving waterbodies.
+With significant population arowth and new development anticipated over the next 20 years, these criteria are crucial in managing the impacts on the city's hydrology and infrastructure.

-- Incorporate the Bastrop Master Drainage Plan's criteria into new development regulations to ensure future projects align with the city's flood mitigation and storm water management goals. - Strengthen requirements for Low Impact Development (LID) practices in new developments to minimize impervious surfaces and enhance natural storm water management. - Encourage the use of green infrastructure such as bioswales, permeable pavements, and rain gardens to replicate predevelopment hydrology and reduce runoff.
+- Incorporate the Bastrop Master Drainage Plan's criteria into new development regulations to ensure future projects align with the city's flood mitigation and stormwater management goals. - Strengthen requirements for Low Impact Development (LID) practices in new developments to minimize impervious surfaces and enhance natural stormwater management. - Encourage the use of green infrastructure such as bioswales, permeable pavements, and rain gardens to replicate predevelopment hydrology and reduce runoff.